What Sin Is and How to Cast Off the Bonds of Sin

 Why Are We Unable to Get Rid of the Bonds of Sin in Our Faith in the Lord?

 When it comes to the question of why we believe in the Lord yet are unable to rid ourselves of sin, let us first read this passage of God’s words: “For all that man may have been redeemed and forgiven of his sins, it can only be considered as God not remembering the transgressions of man and not treating man in accordance with his transgressions.
 However, when man, who lives in a body of flesh, has not been set free from sin, he can only continue to sin, endlessly revealing his corrupt satanic disposition.
 This is the life that man leads, an endless cycle of sinning and being forgiven.
 The majority of mankind sin in the day only to confess in the evening.
 This way, even though the sin offering is forever effective for man, it will not be able to save man from sin.
-Only half the work ofhas been completed, for man still has a corrupt disposition …” (“The Mystery of the Incarnation (4)” in ).
+Only half the work ofhas been completed, for man still has a corrupt disposition”” (“The Mystery of the Incarnation (4)” in ).
 God’s words show us that though we have undergone the redemption of the Lord Jesus and our sins have been forgiven, and though, after sinning, we pray, confess and repent to the Lord and the Lord no longer looks upon us as sinners, our sinful natures continue to exist; we are still liable to often sin, to expose our corrupt dispositions, and to live in sin in the day only to confess at night.
 For example, when other people say or do something that harms our own interests, we hate them; we know full well that God loves those who are honest, yet we often lie and cheat for the sake of our own interests; when blessed by God, we constantly thank God; when beset by disaster, we begin to grumble about God, and we might even rail against God, openly hurling invective at Him.
-And so it can be seen that although our sins have been forgiven, the corrupt dispositions within us have not been cleansed, for what the Lord Jesus did was the work of crucifixion and mankind’s redemption, not the work of thoroughly cleansing and saving man.
+And so it can be seen that although our sins have been forgiven, the corrupt dispositions within us have not been cleansed, for what the Lord Jesus did was the work of crucifixion and mankind’s redemption, not the work of judgment and purification of the last days to completely save people.
 We have been corrupted by Satan for thousands of years and our satanic dispositions are firmly rooted within us.
 Arrogance, craftiness, hardness, viciousness, evil, and detesting the truth —all of these are more intransigent than sin and can make people directly oppose God.
 If these root causes are not addressed, then we will sin today and likewise sin tomorrow, utterly incapable of getting rid of the bonds and constraints of sin.

 How Can Christians Rid Themselves of the Bonds of Sin?